kblok/ui-testing-with-puppeteer-website/src/pages/index.md

       - content: |-
           ### Chapter 7, Generating Content with Puppeteer

-          It expands the usage of Puppeteer and shows you how we can create content using puppeteer.
+          It expands the usage of Puppeteer and shows you how we can create content using Puppeteer.
 We’ll start by learning how screenshots are created and how they can be used for regression tests.
 Then we will cover PDF generation, and finally, we will learn to create pages on the fly.
       - content: |-
           ### Chapter 8, Environments emulation